adventuregamestudio/ags-manual-source/Character.md

 tint for this character, call [`RemoveTint`](Character#characterremovetint).

-**NOTE:** This function only works in hi-color games and with hi-color sprites.
+**NOTE:** This function only works in true-color games and with true-color sprites.

 Example: